tyrell-snyders/LiveChat/README.md

     R - ReactJs
     N -NodeJs

 SocektIO - To make life more easier for the user, there will be no need to refresh the page after sending the message to see the message.
-Coming Soon...

 ## Installing dependencies
 ### React live-chat